-Found in slow moving, freshwaters less than 2 m deep
+Found in slow moving, freshwater less than 2 m deep; not common in Chesapeake Bay

 Has both floating and submerged leaves.
 Leaves are bright green with a light-colored stripe down the center.
 Floating leaves are paddle-like.
 Stems are flat and grow up to 18 cm long.
 Flowers are small and brownish green.